 MSc Aerospace Engineering

 The master's programme in Aerospace Engineering fosters skilled engineers for careers in the international aerospace sector and related fields.
 The programme offers specialisation in Aeronautics, Space, Lightweight Structures and Systems Engineering.
-Graduates have a solid theoretical foundation in aerospace modelling, analysis and design, as well as teamworking skills and a general ability to approach and solve complex engineering tasks.
+Graduates have a solid theoretical foundation in aerospace modelling, analysis and design, as well as teamwork skills and a general ability to approach and solve complex engineering tasks.

 Aerospace Engineering at KTH

 The master's programme in Aerospace Engineering offers you a broad, challenging and internationally acknowledged education.
 It provides skills in aerospace modelling and design, solving complex engineering tasks, collaboration with others in project work, and communicating results and findings professionally.
 The programme at KTH is highly international, with contacts and students from all over the world.
-The astronaut and KTH alumnus Christer Fuglesang is the chairman of the Progamme's Advisory Board.
+The astronaut and KTH alumnus Christer Fuglesang is the chairman of the Programme's Advisory Board.

-The master's programme in Aerospace Engineering is a two-year programme (120 ECTS credits) given in English.
+The master's programme in Aerospace Engineering is a two-year programme (120 ECTS credits) taught in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Engineering Sciences.

 Towards the end of the autumn semester, you choose one of the four available tracks.
 Each track has several mandatory courses worth about 25 ECTS credits.
 The rest of the courses are elective.
-We provide a set of recommended courses for your track, but you can choose elective courses entirely based on your interests and future sought careers.
+We provide a set of recommended courses for your track, but you can choose elective courses entirely freely, based on your own interests and future sought careers.
 There are also many possibilities to combine courses between the tracks.
 The specialisation tracks start during the spring semester of the first year of study.

 Aeronautics